 Sequential Decoding Using HMMs

 HMMs are powerful statistical modeling tools for signals that have both a time and frequency domain component [14].
-HMMs have been used extensively in sequential decoding tasks like speech recognition to model the temporal evolution of signals.
-Automated interpretation of EEGs is a similar problem to speech recognition in that both time domain (e.g., spikes) and frequency domain information (e.g., alpha waves) are used to identify critical events [1].

 In this study, a left-to-right channel-independent GMM-HMM, as illustrated in Figure 1, was used as a baseline system for sequential decoding.
-HMMs are attractive because training is much faster than comparable deep learning systems and they tend to work well when ample amounts of annotated data are available.
 We divide each channel of an EEG into 1-second epochs, and further subdivide these epochs into a sequence of frames.
 Each epoch is classified using an HMM trained on the subdivided epoch, and then these epoch-based decisions are post-processed by additional statistical models in a process that parallels the language modeling component of a speech recognizer.
 Standard three-state left-to-right HMMs [14] with eight Gaussian mixture components per state were used to model each channel of the 22-channel signal.
 A diagonal covariance matrix assumption was used for each mixture component.
 Channel-independent models were trained since channel-dependent models did not provide any improvement in performance.

 Supervised training based on the Baum-Welch re-estimation algorithm was used to train two models – seizure and background.
 Models were trained on segments of data containing seizures based on manual annotations that are available as part of TUSZ.
 Since seizures comprise a small percentage of the overall data (3% in the training set; 8% in the evaluation set), the amount of non-seizure data was limited to be comparable to the amount of seizure data, and non-seizure data was selected to include a rich variety of artifacts such as muscle and eye movements.
 Twenty iterations of Baum-Welch were used though performance is not very sensitive to this value.
 Standard Viterbi decoding (no beam search) was used in recognition to estimate the model likelihoods for every epoch of data (the entire file was not decoded as one stream because of the imbalance between the seizure and background classes – decoding was restarted for each epoch).